marcglasberg/animated_size_and_fade/README.md

 the framework is concerned, they are the same widget, and the existing widget can be updated with the new parameters.
 To force the transition to occur, set a [Key] (typically a [ValueKey] taking any widget data that would change the visual appearance of the widget) on each child widget that you wish to be considered unique.

-**Note:** This is the StackOverflow question that prompted this widget development: https://stackoverflow.com/questions/51736663/in-flutter-how-can-i-change-some-widget-and-see-it-animate-to-its-new-size/

-### Use it like this:
+Example:

     bool toggle=true;
     Widget widget1 = ...;